 There are tensions between Ethan and Hunley in certain parts of the movie, but I liked it when Hunley actually helped out to expose Walker for being a double agent.
 It’s rather sad when Hunley got killed off in the film by Walker in a gunfight.
 I like how Ethan’s team honour Hunley in the film. 🙂

 There are some new faces featured in the film.
 This includes Angela Bassett as Erica Sloane, the new director of the CIA.
-I’ve also seen Angela Bassett in the ‘MCU’ movie ‘Black Panther’ where she played T’Challa’s mother Queen Ramonda.
+I’ve also seen Angela Bassett in the ‘MCU’ film ‘Black Panther’ where she played T’Challa’s mother Queen Ramonda.
 Nice to have a Wakanda queen be in charge of the CIA. 😀

-Erica Sloane’s character is rather unusual since she tends to backstab people at the last minute, like when Ethan, Hunley and the IMF expose Walker as a double agent.
+Erica Sloane’s character is rather unusual, since she tends to backstab people at the last minute, like when Ethan, Hunley and the IMF expose Walker as a double agent.
 She also doesn’t entirely trust the IMF’s motives and can be cold-hearted when Ethan is putting his friends first before the mission.

 The film also features Vanessa Kirby as Alanna Mitsopolis, also known as the White Widow (the Black Widow’s sister. 😀 Na, only kidding) who is a black-market arms dealer!
 There’s also Wes Bentley as Erik, Julia Meade’s new husband.
-All of the cast deliver great performances in this movie.
+All of the cast deliver great performances in the movie.

 I’ve noticed during the climax scenes that the aspect ratio for the helicopter shots with Tom Cruise is different to how our other heroes are tackling the bombs with the plutonium cores on terra firma.
 With Luther, Benji and Isla’s scenes, there are black bars on the top and the bottom of the screen. 😐

-With Ethan, there aren’t any black bars on the top and bottom as its full screen like it wasn’t presented in a widescreen ratio since director Christopher McQuarrie expanded the aspect ratio for the helicopter scenes.
+With Ethan, there aren’t any black bars on the top and bottom, as it’s full screen like it wasn’t presented in a widescreen ratio, since director Christopher McQuarrie expanded the aspect ratio for the helicopter scenes.
 It doesn’t spoil the enjoyment and action, but it does look really inconsistent.

 The music composed for this film is by Lorne Balfe.
 I liked the dynamic, brooding music Lorne Balfe delivered for the score of ‘Fallout’.
-His take on the ‘M:I’ theme music is very good and the balance of action and drama is neatly placed, especially when Ethan pursues the bad guys so he can stop them.
+His take on the ‘M:I’ theme music is very good and the balance of action and drama is neatly placed, especially when Ethan pursues the bad guys so that he can stop them.

 The Blu-ray special features are as follows.
 On Disc 1, there are three audio commentaries.
 The first one is with director Christopher McQuarrie and Tom Cruise.
 The second one is with director Christopher McQuarrie and editor Eddie Hamilton.
 The third one is with composer Lorne Balfe.

-On Disc 2, there’s the seven-part documentary called ‘Behind the Fallout’, ‘Foot Chase Musical Breakdown’, ‘The Ultimate Mission’, storyboards, a deleted scenes montage with optional commentary by director Christopher McQuarrie and editor Eddie Hamilton; and a trailer for the film.
+On Disc 2, there’s the seven-part documentary called ‘Behind the Fallout’, ‘Foot Chase Musical Breakdown’, ‘The Ultimate Mission’, storyboards, a deleted scenes montage with optional commentary by director Christopher McQuarrie and editor Eddie Hamilton, and a trailer for the film.

 ‘Mission: Impossible – Fallout’ was a film definitely worth waiting for!
 Having seen the first five ‘Mission: Impossible’ films beforehand, I was able to get an overall sense of what was going on in the story.
 This is especially when ‘Fallout’ borrowed elements from previous films and not just ‘Rogue Nation’.